bioconda/bioconda-paper/README.md

-# Data analysis related to the Bioconda paper
+# Data analysis for the Bioconda paper

+This Snakemake workflow automatically generates all results and figures from the Bioconda paper.

+## Requirements

+Any 64-bit Linux installation with [GLIBC 2.5](http://unix.stackexchange.com/a/120381) or newer (i.e. any Linux distribution that is newer than CentOS 6).

 ## Usage

 This workflow can be used to recreate all results found in the Bioconda paper.

-### Step 1:
+### Step 1: Setup Bioconda

 Setup Bioconda as shown [here](https://bioconda.github.io).

-### Step 2:
+### Step 2: Install Snakemake

 Install Snakemake into an isolated environment

     conda create -n snakemake snakemake

-### Step 3:
+### Step 3: Download the workflow

+First, create a working directory:

+    mkdir bioconda-workflow
+    cd bioconda-workflow

-Download the workflow archive from https://doi.org/10.5281/zenodo.1068297 and unpack it.
-Then, enter the resulting directory.
+Then, download the workflow archive from https://doi.org/10.5281/zenodo.1068297 and unpack it with

+    tar -xf bioconda-paper-workflow.tar.gz

-### Step 4:
+### Step 4: Run the workflow

 Execute the analysis workflow with Snakemake